raspberrypilearning/scratch-led-game/en/step_1.md

 ### Software

 + Scratch 3 Desktop - **This project can not be completed using the online Scratch 3 editor**, and must be completed using a Raspberry Pi with the desktop version installed.
+See this [guide to installing software on a Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-using/5){:target=_blank} for detailed instructions.

 --- /collapse ---